Atakan305/Aileron-DigitalTwin-Matlab/README.md

 This project aims to create a digital twin of an aircraft control surface called an aileron.
 A digital twin is a virtual model that utilizes mathematical and physical models to simulate the behavior of the actual aileron.

+Indicated Aileron Model in Simscape can be downloaded from: https://it.mathworks.com/matlabcentral/fileexchange/38249-aileron-model-in-simscape

 ## Installation

 To use this project, you will need the latest version of MATLAB and Simulink.
 You can start by either cloning the project to your computer or downloading it as a ZIP archive.